scientific-python/specs/spec-0007/index.md

 ### Code

-For example, SciPy may implement this with the following decorator to support both names.
+As an example, consider how SciPy would transition from the `seed` to the `rng` keyword using a decorator.
 This is implemented using:
-1. A `check_random_state` function which normalizes the either old or new input to a `Generator` or `RandomState` object.
+1. A `check_random_state` function which normalizes either old (`seed`) or new (`rng`) input to a `Generator` object.
    This function only gives a `FutureWarning` when users (probably) NumPy's global legacy `RandomState`.
 As noted in point 1. above.
-2. A decorator to deal with the rename changes.
-In future versions this will deprecate the old keyword.
-At this time, it will ensure that the documentation and auto-completion only shows the new parameter name.
+2. A decorator to deal with the `seed` to `rng` keyword rename.
+In future versions, this will deprecate the `seed` keyword.
+Meanwhile, it ensures that the documentation and auto-completion only advertises the new parameter name.
    Delaying the deprecation ensures that downstream users can switch to `rng=` on all supported SciPy versions when the deprecation happens.

 ```python